jdmonin/JSettlers2/doc/Readme.developer.md

   text message like `*BOTLIST*` or `robot2:current-plans`
 - To trace robot decisions and actions for incoming messages, set a breakpoint in `SOCRobotBrain.run` at `turnEventsCurrent.addElement(mes);`
-- On Linux/Unix JVMs, you can print a stack trace / thread dump at the server by sending `SIGQUIT (kill -QUIT pidnumber)` .
+- On Linux/MacOSX/Unix JVMs, you can print a stack trace / thread dump at the server by sending SIGQUIT (`kill -QUIT ` _pidnumber_) .
 In deadlocks the thread dump won't show what has an object locked, but may show what's waiting on the object.
 - If you've set breakpoints in any robot code, temporarily increase `SOCServer.ROBOT_FORCE_ENDTURN_SECONDS` so the bot's turns won't be ended early